Mickey Mantle bunted.

 I’m not sure that a bunt-only strategy would yield results, but if you paired it with an offense that always looked to take the extra base or steal they’d get to play against an opponent that is always afraid to make a mistake.
 Morale matters because it’s called a rout when it runs out.

-Eratosthenes was the Librarian of Alexandria for decades and none of his writing survive.
+Eratosthenes was the Librarian of Alexandria for decades and none of his original writing survives.